sonusid1325/nullsafety-ui/documents/STUDENT-WALLET-IMPLEMENTATION.md

 # Student Wallet Implementation Guide

 ## Overview
-This document outlines the implementation of the `student_wallet` field in the NullSafety certificate system, enabling proper student-specific certificate filtering and access control.
+This document outlines the implementation of the `student_wallet` field in the EduChain certificate system, enabling proper student-specific certificate filtering and access control.

 ## Changes Made